SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

 For Azure Cosmos DB, you can collect the following logs and metrics:

 * **Resource logs**.
 To know more about the different resource log category types and schemas collected for Azure Cosmos DB, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/monitor-reference#resource-logs).
 * **Platform Metrics for Azure Cosmos DB**.
 All metrics for Azure Cosmos DB are in the namespace `Azure Cosmos DB standard metrics`.
-For more information on supported metrics and dimesnsions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/monitor-reference#metrics).
+For more information on supported metrics and dimensions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/monitor-reference#metrics).

 ## Setup